n8n-io/n8n-docs/docs/workflow/quickstart.md

 Do you enjoy automating workflows?
 Here's what you can do next:

-- See all Doc² [nodes](/workflow/integrations/) and try out new workflows.
+- See all Workflow² [nodes](/workflow/integrations/) and try out new workflows.
-- Check out the [hosting](/hosting/) section to learn more about options for installing and running n8n.
-- Read our [blog](https://n8n.io/blog/) and discover what others are doing with n8n.